-In the first two years of the programme you will be taught mainly on the Gozo campus, where you will use the Gozo General Hospital’s new teaching and training facilities.
-In the third, fourth and fifth year, you will spend time on the wards and clinics in Gozo General Hospital, St Luke’s Hospital, Mater Dei Hospital (Malta) and other relevant clinical facilities in primary and secondary care.
+In the first two years of the programme you will be taught mainly on the Gozo campus.
+In addition you will have clinical placements in GP practices in Malta.
+In the third, fourth and fifth year, you will spend time on the wards and clinics in Gozo General Hospital, Karen Grech Hospital, Mater Dei Hospital (Malta) and other relevant clinical facilities in primary and secondary care.

 Are there any other universities in Malta?